Ravisheel/CUSTOM-AND-MULTI-SKILLS-TRANSFORMER-AGENTS/README.md

 More details can be found in .IPYNB file and in google colab.
 For listening audio please go to google colab to play audios.

+I have also used FlowiseAI application to build the same agents just by Drag & drop UI to build my customized LLM flow.